Get your copy of the NSCA CSCS exam cheat sheet. It helps immensely for studying for the exam.

 Sports Dietician plans include these four things:

-- Both macro and micro nutrient levels in the recommended levels.
+- Both macro and micro nutrient levels are in the recommended levels.

 - The required fluid and electrolyte levels.